Skip to main content

 Wondering when is Emotional Wellness Month?
 In the United States, it’s celebrated every October — a time to pause, reflect, and nurture your emotional resilience.
 It's a time that people all over the country know about and talk about how important our emotional health is.

 Think of it as a yearly check-up for your body and mind.
-The goal of this observance is to get people to focus on taking care of themselves, lowering their stress levels, and becoming more emotionally strong.
+The goal of this observance is to encourage people to take care of themselves, reduce their stress levels, and strengthen emotional bonds through these actions.
 October is a beautiful, natural metaphor for letting go and changing because the leaves change color and the air gets cooler.
 This makes it a great time to focus on ourselves.
 It's time for people, businesses, and communities to stop and think about how they are doing.

 What Is Emotional Wellness Month?